thijor/dp-cvep-speller/README.md

 ## Caveat of current unit tests:
 - [ ] While the `test_decoder_selection` seems to work as intended, there can be test failures due to a dynamic refresh rate of the screen (e.g., MacBooks)

+- [ ] Add a checking function to ensure that the screen refresh rate is as specified in the config